Stealthy20/old-school-games/README.md

 ## Responsiveness
 - **This was tested manually with Dev tools.
-I tried with my code using flex to avoid as many media queris as possible.
-I choosed as few breakpoints as i could while still keep the site looking good on all screens.**
+I tried with my code using flex to avoid as many media queries as possible.
+I chose as few breakpoints as I could while still keeping the site looking good on all screens.**
     - Ended up using two breakpoints.
-    - 500px and down: At this point headaer, footer, headings and buttons didnt fit the screen anymore.
+    - 500px and down: At this point header, footer, headings, and buttons didn't fit the screen anymore.
-    - 420px and down: To fit the smallest screen i needed to make headings, buttons and some text even smaller to fit.
+    - 420px and down: To fit the smallest screen I needed to make headings, buttons, and some text even smaller to fit.

 ## Validator Testing
   - **HTML through W3C Validator**